-Dr. Sullivan holds a Doctor of Musical Arts degree and Master of Music degree from the University of Illinois, where she was the recipient of the Bill A. Nugent Fellowship award, and a Bachelor of Music degree from Stetson University.
+Dr. Sullivan holds a Doctor of Musical Arts degree and Master of Music degree from the University of Illinois at Urbana-Champaign, where she was the recipient of the Bill A. Nugent Fellowship, and a Bachelor of Music degree from Stetson University.
 Elizabeth’s primary teachers include John Dee, Dr. Ann Adams, Eric Olsson, and Janet Mascaro.